ObAblakulov/friend-platform/README.md

 Frontend
 * React Native with Expo
-* Expo Router for file based navigation
+* Expo Router for file-based navigation
 * react native maps for map features
 * react native fast image for optimized image handling
-* react native render html for rich content
+* react native renders HTML for rich content

 Backend and Database
-* Supabase for Auth Postgres storage and real time subscriptions
+* Supabase for Auth, Postgres storage, and real-time subscriptions
-* PostgreSQL with Row Level Security for per row access control
+* PostgreSQL with Row Level Security for per-row access control
 * Supabase Storage for media management

 Libraries and Utilities